-Are you a student at California State University, Fresno who is interested in energy efficiency and sustainability?
-Do you want to learn about and contribute to your campus’ climate change solutions?
-SEI’s Energize Colleges Program and California State University, Fresno are seeking current students of the university for the position of Bulldogs Energize Colleges Intern.
+Are you interested in energy efficiency and sustainability?
+Do you want to learn about and contribute to your campus’s climate change solutions?
+SEI’s Energize Colleges Program and Kern County Community College District are seeking students for the position of Clean Energy and Grid Resiliency Intern.
 Join the Energize Colleges Program to gain real-world experience by contributing to a meaningful project related to sustainability and energy efficiency!

 About SEI: Building Leaders For A Resilient World, and Energize Colleges